 Open questions raised but left unaddressed by the work

-The course programming projects in which students will download and analyze part of their own online footprint.
+For the course programming projects, students will download and analyze part of their own online footprint.
 The easiest data users can access is their Google Takeout data, which includes their browsing history, location history, search history, and YouTube viewing history.

 Students who already use Google services should consider turning on the “Timeline” feature of Google Maps immediately upon registering for the course (if it is not already on) in order to ensure that they have a rich set of location data to analyze.
-Students who do not use Google services should contact the professor to talk about what other kinds of online data about themselves they could access.
+Students who do not use Google services should obtain some other kind of mapping software that will allow them to download their movement history.

 Both CS 4501 and CS 6501 students will complete the first two projects:

-Use your Google Takeout data to infer your sleep patterns for at least a month, under the assumption that these can be determined by your lack of use of Google applications.
+Use your Google Takeout data to infer your sleep patterns for at least a month, under the assumption that these can be determined from your use of Google applications.
 Create visualizations of the data.
 Write a report of at least 1500 words discussing your methods, results, and insights gained.
+Be prepared to give a 3 minute "lightning talk" (one or two slides) about your project.

-User your Google Takeout Map Timeline data to infer the significant locations in your life, that is, places you repeatedly visit over the course of a month, including your home, your classrooms, favorite restaurants, and similar.
+Use your Google Takeout Map Timeline data (or similar) to infer the significant locations in your life, that is, places you repeatedly visit over the course of a month, including your home, your classrooms, favorite restaurants, and similar.
+Your program will need to distinguish quickly moving through a place and spending some amount of time at a significant location.
+Note that due to variations in GPS readings, you will need to implement a method to cluster nearby readings.
+Implement an algorithm that automatically label the types of significant locations based on features about locations you can obtain using the Google Places API and include in your report how accurate your algorithm is.
 Create visualizations of the data.
 Write a report of at least 1500 words discussing your methods, results, and insights gained.
+Be prepared to give a 3 minute "lightning talk" (one or two slides) about your project.

 Using AI tools to create any paper summaries will be taken as academic dishonesty.
 Passing off someone else’s work as your own without acknowledgement will be taken as academic dishonesty.
 All cases of suspected academic dishonesty will be referred to the UVA Honor Office.